xmiklos/kontr-tests/docs/api.md

 ### Post-test
 There are now to options to create a post test.
 First one is **generic** and is prefered for the usual tests, and the other is **custom**.

-The generic is as the name states - it should be used if you are creating a normal tests.
+The **generic** is as the name states - it should be used if you are creating a normal test.
 There are options to include results for Valgrind (5) and bonus (6).
-You can see the full source code for it [here](https://github.com/xbrukner/kontr-tests/blob/master/Generator/Session.h#L93).
+You can see the full source code for it [here](https://github.com/xbrukner/kontr-tests/blob/master/Generator/Session.h#L93). (*Note - the text is in Czech.*)

-But if you have completely different test (for example with only full tests), you can provide your own post test.
-That is the option (7) and it can be seen in use in the (Hello World!)[https://github.com/xbrukner/kontr-tests/blob/master/Hello.cpp] example.
+But if you have completely different test (for example with only full tests), you can provide **your own post test**.
+That is the option (7) and it can be seen in use in the [Hello World!](https://github.com/xbrukner/kontr-tests/blob/master/Hello.cpp) example.

 **Important:** the prefered way is the generic post-test (it is easier to check).
 So if you can use that, use it.
-If you want to change the text there, write an email to the creators.